contractautomataproject/ContractAutomataLib/README.md

 The javadoc documentation for the release to the Maven Central Repository is available at <a href="https://javadoc.io/doc/io.github.davidebasile/ContractAutomataLib/latest/overview-summary.html">https://javadoc.io/doc/io.github.davidebasile/ContractAutomataLib/latest/overview-summary.html</a>.

-<h2>User Documentation</h2>

-The user documentation, containing information on the usage and installation of the library, is available at the Github Page https://contractautomataproject.github.io/ContractAutomataLib/.

-<h2>Branches</h2>
-This repository has currently two branches: this is the <tt>main</tt> branch of the repository.
-The github page of this repository is hosted in the branch <tt>gh-pages</tt>.
+The documentation is up-to date to the commit <a href="https://github.com/contractautomataproject/ContractAutomataLib/commit/d92c4b6f73d157b163f0df97d0192dbd6d26b252">d92c4b6 of 8 December 2021</a>.
+The diagrams contained in this documentation have been generated using the Model-based Software Engineering tool Sparx Enterprise Architect.

+<h2>License</h2>
+The tool is available under <a href="https://www.gnu.org/licenses/gpl-3.0">GPL-3.0 license</a>.

+<h2>Legacy</h2>

-If you are searching for an <tt>old-backup</tt> branch, it has been removed.
-This branch contained an old version of the repository, prior to its refactoring.
+If you are reaching this repository from some previous paper on contract automata (e.g., <tt>JSCP2020</tt>, <tt>LMCS2020</tt>), you may be interested in checking an old version of the repository, before its refactoring.
-This old version is still available at  https://github.com/ContractAutomataProject/ContractAutomataLib/tree/1b18cd127adc0e535595468c6faae851df3e7177.
+The latest version of this repository before its refactoring started is available at  https://github.com/ContractAutomataProject/ContractAutomataLib/tree/1b18cd127adc0e535595468c6faae851df3e7177.
-If you are reaching this repository from our <tt>JSCP2020</tt> or <tt>LMCS2020</tt> papers, check that old version of the repository: the case studies of these papers are available under the folders <tt>demoJSCP</tt> and <tt>demoLMCS2020</tt>.
+The case studies of these papers can be found in this previous version under the folders <tt>demoJSCP</tt> and <tt>demoLMCS2020</tt>.
+The branch <tt>old-backup</tt> pointing to that old version has been removed.

 <h2>Contacts</h2>

-If you have any question contact me on davide.basile@isti.cnr.it.
+Davide Basile - davide.basile@isti.cnr.it.